Antony Micallef: Penguin Books cover

+In 2023, one of Micallef's paintings, "a small painting of what I think love looks like", was selected by Peter Gabriel to be the cover art for the song "Love Can Heal", the ninth single off his album i/o.
+On tour, during the performance of the song, strong visual imagery of this painting was used on screens.

 Social media

 Micallef embraces social media and its ability to showcase his artwork to the masses, but he is also highly critical of the highly curated version of life portrayed on most social platforms.

 Controversy

 London Underground had commissioned Micallef for a piece of artwork to depict one of the stations of the cross however in the last minute became subject to censorship for the use of the tagline 'kill your idol' found in the artwork.

 "To my dismay I found out at the last minute the London Underground have decided to pull the piece from the show apparently because of the title ‘Kill your idol’ in the middle of the panel in the painting."

 Micallef's most recent controversial piece is the political satire of Donald Trump using cigarette packets as his canvas, rendering the at that time Republican nominee on the front of a cigarette packet bearing the now familiar "Smoking kills" tagline.

 Micallef intends to highlight the threat that Trump poses to society.
 As he explains, "I thought a warning sign of the imminent danger of a narcissistic sociopath fitted aptly into the concept." having been displayed as part of the group show the controversial 'Why I Want To Fuck Donald Trump' exhibition at New York's Joshua Liner Gallery in 2016.

 Micallef's Trump pieces were used for both the protest marches In L.A and In Washington D.C for the Women's March after the inauguration of the 45th President.

 The image had also been used for a Placebo concert in Mexico in 2017, again in protest at the new president.
 Also, a fake news story image of the 43rd President George Bush painting the image had gone viral and used in the publication of The Big Issue.